cyber-meow/anime_screenshot_pipeline/docs/Dataset_organization.md

 # Dataset Organization

-After the entire process, you will get the following structure in `/path/to/dataset_dir` (assume that `image_type` is set to `screenshots`)
+After the entire process, you will get the following structure in `/path/to/dataset_dir` if you use the default configuration files and run `booru` and `screenshots` pipelines in parallel.

 ```
+.
 ├── intermediate
+│   ├── booru
+│   │   ├── classified
+│   │   ├── cropped
+│   │   └── raw
 │   └── screenshots
+│       ├── animes
 │       ├── classified
 │       ├── cropped
 │       └── raw
+└── training
+    ├── booru
+    │   ├── 1_character
+    │   ├── 2+_characters
+    │   └── emb_init.json
+    ├── screenshots
+    │   ├── 0_characters
+    │   ├── 1_character
+    │   ├── 2_characters
-├── training
+    │   ├── 3+_characters
-│   └── screenshots
+    │   └── emb_init.json
+    ├── core_tag.json
+    ├── emb_init.json
-└── trigger_words.csv
+    └── wildcard.txt
 ```
-:bulb: **Tip:** If `--remove_intermediate` is specified the folders `classified` and `cropped` are removed during the process.
+:bulb:  If `--remove_intermediate` is specified the folders `classified` and `cropped` are removed during the process.

 The folder that should be used for training is `/path/to/dataset_dir/training`.
+Besides the training data, tt contains two important files.
+- `emb_init.json` provides information for embedding initialization to be used for pivotal tuning (`emb_init.json` in the subfolders can be ignored).
+- `wildcard.txt` provide the wildcard to be used with [sd-dynamic-prompts](https://github.com/adieyal/sd-dynamic-prompts).

-You can put other folders, such as your regularization images in this folder before launching the process so that they will be taken into account as well when we compute the repeat to balance the concept at the end.
+You can put other folders, such as your regularization images in the training folder before launching the process so that they will be taken into account as well when we compute the repeat to balance the concept at the end.

+## Organization per Image Type

-As for `/path/to/dataset_dir/training/sreenshots`, it is organized in th following way
+Each folder `/path/to/dataset_dir/training/{image_type}` is organized in the following way if `--arrange_format` is set to `n_characters/character` (the default value).

 **Level 1**
 ```